Almas00222/RISCV-Multicycle-Verified/README.md

 ├── Makefile
+├── .test                      # Auto-created: remembers your chosen test (just the name, no extension) ├── instructions/              # Generated .hex programs
+## Architecture visuals 🖼️

+Curious how the datapath and control flow wire together?
+Two diagrams in `fig/` walk through the most important parts of the core:

+- **`fig/alu_diagram.png` — ALU functional units**
+  Shows the shared operand inputs (`in_a`, `in_b`) feeding a bank of combinational units (shift, arithmetic, logic, compare) whose outputs funnel into the ALU result mux.
+The zero flag generator highlighted on the right is what the branch hardware and trap handler key off.
+Use this diagram when you need to reason about which ALU operation a given `ALUdec` code selects, or when adding a new op.
+- **`fig/fsm_diagram.png` — Multicycle control FSM**
+  Depicts all 13 states (`s0`–`s12`) in `Control_Unit.v`, the transitions between them, and the major control signals asserted in each state.
+Follow the arrows to understand when the design fetches, decodes, performs ALU work, touches memory, or handles traps (`s11`/`s12`).
+It doubles as a debugging aid: if you get “stuck,” compare the waveform’s `state` probe against this chart.

+> Tip: Open the PNGs in your viewer of choice or drop them into documentation/photos for presentations—the resolution is tuned for slide decks as well as printouts.

+---

-├── .test                      # Auto-created: remembers your chosen test (just the name, no extension) ├── instructions/              # Generated .hex programs ├── results/                   # Simulation logs per test ├── riscv-tests/               # Official ISA tests (git submodule) ├── rtl/                       # CPU RTL
+├── results/                   # Simulation logs per test ├── riscv-tests/               # Official ISA tests (git submodule) ├── rtl/                       # CPU RTL